zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 The first section of the article takes short, data transforming loops and translates them into functional maps and reduces.
 The second section takes longer loops, breaks them up into units and makes each unit functional.
 The third section takes a loop that is a long series of successive data transformations and decomposes it into a functional pipeline.

 The examples are in Python, because many people find Python easy to read.
 A number of the examples eschew pythonicity in order to demonstrate functional techniques common to many languages: map, reduce, pipeline.
+All of the examples are in Python 2.

 ### A guide rope